petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/using-workflow-with-faqs.md

    Now the task appears in Assigned to Me, and the content review proceeds.

 1. Click the name of the pending _Clarity Site FAQs_ item in My Workflow Tasks.
 A preview of the FAQ appears, with the review status.
-The preview barely shows anything, so Olivia needs to look at it more closely:
+The preview barely shows anything, so Olivia must look at it more closely:

    ![The preview page is useful but too much content is clipped.](./using-workflow-with-faqs/images/05.png)